 This article shows you how to create a backup to FTP destination using SSL encryption.
 When you connect through FTP to a remote computer you send the username and password in clear, unencrypted text.
 Anyone along the route can access what you are sending, including your username and password, if the data is not encrypted.

 This article shows you how to backup to FTP destination using proxy server.
 The proxy server acts as an intermediary between a computer and the Internet.
-It is associated with a gateway server and a firewall.
+It is associated with a gateway server (that separates the local network from the outside network) and a firewall (that protects the network from outside intrusion).